Types of boilers:

 The safety valves are fitted with a hand operated easing gear by which the valves can be manually floated in case of emergency.

-Main steam stop valve and auxillary steam stop valves
+Main steam stop valve and auxiliary steam stop valves

-these are screw down type non return valves fitted on the main and auxillary steam lines.
+these are screw down type non-return valves fitted on the main and auxiliary steam lines.
 They are either fully shut or fully open

 blow down valve